-Campaigns, ads, contests, influencer marketing, are all included on social media to gain traffic and product engagement through likes, comments, and clicks.
+Campaigns, ads, contests, and influencer marketing are all included on social media to gain traffic and product engagement through likes, comments, and clicks.
 The campaigns may be free, paid, or sponsored.

 This is the most popular of the performance marketing channels.
 This is a revenue-sharing model wherein the businesses pay a commission to the affiliate when completion of the sale or some pre-defined action happens due to the affiliate’s referral and promotion.

-Influencers are also affiliate-marketers, and it is one of the ways to guarantee some traction in the sales of the product or service.
+Influencers are also affiliate marketers, which is one way to guarantee some traction in product or service sales.

 Tasks Undertaken by a Performance Marketing Manager

-The performance manager has to ensure that the advertising campaign not only reaches the target audience but also generates leads and conversions.
+The performance manager has to ensure that the advertising campaign reaches the target audience and generates leads and conversions.

 He has to design creative campaigns through various platforms, influencers, and affiliates to get the target audience to the website’s homepage or landing page.

-He has to design a useful landing page that will help him convert the traffic into sure-shot sales.
+He has to design a helpful landing page that will help him convert the traffic into sure-shot sales.
 A current landing page has to have the following features.